ngardiner/ngardiner.github.io/openwrt-wha.md

 ### Configuration

 We configure pulseaudio on the OpenWRT routers to listen to Unicast TCP and Multicast UDP RDP streams from the network.
-This configuration will initialize the first hardware device detected by ALSA,
+This configuration will initialize the first hardware device detected by ALSA, listen for RTP audio and output it to this device.

 The purpose of the combine sink is to allow for anywhere from one to many audio devices connected to the system to be combined as a single output device to aggregate all of the connected speakers.
 To see which devices have been detected on your OpenWRT system, use the following command: